 There are two wolf species found in North America.
 The gray wolf and the red wolf.

 The gray wolf is the most common wolf species throughout North America.
 They have a head and body length of 36-63 inches (91.4-160 centimeters) plus a long tail and weigh anywhere from 40-75 pounds (18-34 kilograms).
-Although it is uncommon for gray wolves to attack humans, they have a much greater reputation for attacking domestic animals.
+Although it is uncommon for gray wolves to attack humans, they have a much more excellent reputation for attacking domestic animals.

 As a fearsome pack animal, they have the strength and ability to take down prey as large as a moose.
 In 2003 a study showed that there had been 25 unprovoked wolf attacks in the preceding years, none of which were fatal.